Md. Nuruzzaman

 Md.
-Nuruzzaman is a justice on the Appellate Division of Bangladesh Supreme Court.
+Nuruzzaman is a justice in the Appellate Division of Bangladesh Supreme Court.

 Early life

+Md.
 Nuruzzaman was born on 1 July 1956.

 Career

+Md.
 Nuruzzaman was in the Mukti Bahini and fought in the Bangladesh Liberation war in 1971.

+Md.
 Nuruzzaman started working as a lawyer on 4 September 1983.

-In 1987, Nuruzzaman became an advocate in the Bangladesh High Court.
+In 1987, Md.
+Nuruzzaman became an advocate in the Bangladesh High Court Division of Supreme Court of Bangladesh.

-On 30 June 2009, Nuruzzaman was appointed an Additional Judge of the High Court Division.
-He became a full judge of the High Court on 6 June 2011.
+On 30 June 2009, Md.
+Nuruzzaman was appointed an Additional Judge of the High Court Division of Supreme Court of Bangladesh.
+He became a full judge of the High Court Division of Supreme Court of Bangladesh on 6 June 2011.

-On 17 September 2016, a bench led by Nuruzzaman and Justice Zafar Ahmed rejected a petition by Prime Minister Khaleda Zia challenging the proceedings of Barapukuria coal scam case.
+Md.
 Nuruzzaman was appointed to the Bangladesh Judicial Service Commission on 6 December 2017.

-On 9 October 2018, Nuruzzaman was appointed to the Appellate Division of the Supreme Court of Bangladesh.
-He is the chairperson of the enrollment committee of the Bangladesh Bar Council.
-In January 2019, he became the chamber judge of the Appellate Division.
+On 9 October 2018, Md.
+Nuruzzaman was appointed to the Appellate Division of the Supreme Court of Bangladesh.
+He was the chairperson of the enrollment committee of the Bangladesh Bar Council.
+In January 2019, he became the chamber judge of the Appellate Division several times.
 On 19 December 2019, he was appointed the vacation judge by the chief justice.
+He has been appointed as the Performing Chief Justice of Bangladesh several times.